Krzysztofe/Krzysztofe/README.md

- <a href = "https://deklaracja.ozzip.pl/"> "Deklaracja" - React, TS</a> is a commercial project created for the Workers' Union's use.
+ <a href = "https://deklaracja.ozzip.pl/"> Production: "Deklaracja" - React, TS</a> is a commercial project created for the Workers' Union's use.
 Thanks to the application, employees can join the trade union.  <a href = "https://github.com/Krzysztofe/deklaracja"> "Deklaracja" --> Repository</a>

   <div align="center">